Myoung11/Sales-Receipt-III/README.md

 # C++
 User will enter: number of items, name of each, price of each, sales tax %.
 OUTPUT: each item name and its cost, total cost, sales tax, and grand total.
 # Example Input/Output
+(Output is not properly displayed in description.
+It is properly displayed when the program is run.)

 Enter in the number of sales items to be calculated: 3

 Enter in the name of sales item number 1: pen